-Community Action Workbook: In September 2015, nearly 200 Georgia state and local leaders gathered for a two-day summit to deepen their understanding of the research and best practices to get children reading proficiently by the end of third grade.
-Participants heard from experts across the state and listened to stories about the challenges and opportunities to Get Georgia Reading.
-These “lightning talks” illuminated the four-pillar framework and helped identify key partners, important stakeholders, and clear actions that were necessary to bring the four pillars to life in communities.
-The Community Action Workbook includes links to videos of each of the lightning talks, coupled with design-thinking exercises that every community in Georgia can use as a tool for energizing their own partners and stakeholders to align around key actions that will help all kids be on a path to reading proficiency.
+Community Action Workbook: Since 2015, we’ve gathered hundreds of state and community leaders in learning events to deepen their understanding of the research and best practices to get children reading proficiently by the end of third grade.
+Participants hear from experts across the state about the challenges and opportunities to get Georgia reading.
+These “lightning talks” illuminate the four-pillar framework and help identify key partners, important stakeholders, community successes, and examples of clear actions necessary to bring the pillars to life.
+The Community Action Workbook includes links to videos of the lightning talks, coupled with design-thinking exercises that every community can use to energize their own partners and stakeholders to align around key actions that will help all kids be on a path to reading proficiency.
 Visit our Vimeo channel for a complete library of all lightning talks.

 Get Georgia Reading Campaign Overview Presentation: This is an overview presentation about Get Georgia Reading, its four-pillar framework, and state-, community-, and school-level indicators related to third-grade reading proficiency.